Deep Reinforcement Learning Based Joint Downlink Beamforming and RIS Configuration in RIS-aided MU-MISO Systems Under Hardware Impairments and Imperfect CSI: Results

-When the number of \ac{RIS} elements $L$ is increased to 64, the sum rate acquired by the golden standard increases significantly due to the higher number of \ac{RIS} elements whose characteristics are known by the \ac{BS} agent.
-At the same time, the \ac{BS} agent learning under mismatch attains notably poor performance due to additional \ac{RIS} elements whose characteristics are misspecified.
-In contrast, our method can successfully reach the level where the golden standard converges after a slight delay, with the highest performance increase recorded, as shown in Table \ref{table:results}.
-Therefore, we deduce that our algorithm is also generalizable to a variety of \ac{RIS} settings.
-Finally, the performance gain offered by $\beta\text{-Space Exploration}$ over the vanilla SAC agent under the mismatch environment is consistent across the selected interval of transmission power.
-Additionally, the resulting confidence intervals of our algorithm are usually tighter than the ones corresponding to the golden standard, suggesting that our framework improves credibly over the baseline due to the structure of the introduced method rather than unintended consequences or any exhaustive hyper-parameter tuning.
-Consequently, our empirical studies imply that the introduced framework is a preferable way of overcoming the challenges introduced by the hardware impairments in the RIS since it can achieve near-golden standard performance under imperfect \ac{CSI} and phase-dependent amplitude model \cite{pdaModel}, which is realistic and generalizable to real-world problems.
+When the number of \ac{RIS} elements $L$ is increased to 64, the sum rate achieved by the golden standard increases slightly due to additional degrees of freedom to control the propagation environment.
+On the other hand, the vanilla SAC agent cannot benefit from this due to the increased number of misspecified \ac{RIS} amplitudes.
+In contrast, our proposed method converges to the sum rates achieved by the golden standard with a slight delay, despite being trained according to \eqref{eq:sumrateMismatch}.
+As shown in Table \ref{table:results}, $99\%$ of the sum rate loss caused by the mismatch is compensated by $\beta$-Space Exploration when $L=64$.
+We also observe that $\beta\text{-Space Exploration}$ offers consistent performance gains over the vanilla SAC agent under mismatch for different transmit power levels.
+Additionally, the resulting confidence intervals of our algorithm are usually tighter than the ones corresponding to the golden standard.
+This suggests that our framework improves credibly over the baseline due to the structure of the introduced method rather than unintended consequences or any exhaustive hyperparameter tuning.

+Lastly, the computational cost of the Q- and actor networks of the SAC algorithm in the considered environment depend on the values of the environment setting parameters $M$, $K$, and $L$.
+Increasing these parameters increases the number of state and action dimensions, which in turn increases the number of parameters and operations involved in the forward pass of the networks, leading to a higher computational cost.
+Therefore, the values of $M$, $K$, and $L$ should be chosen carefully to balance the performance of the selected \ac{DRL} algorithm with its computational efficiency.